luaveco/trial-elastic/README.md

 Open Kibana again and navigate to `Discover`.
 You should now see your own logs.

 **Note**
-This ELK-compose was built on the original repo from Anthiny Lapenna.
+*This ELK-compose was built on the original repo from Anthony Lapenna.
-Here is the original repo link: https://github.com/deviantony/docker-elk
+Here is the original repo link:* https://github.com/deviantony/docker-elk